 Currently, we do not have any steers being prepared for slaughter.

 Our calves graze their first summer with their mothers and then are given a mixture of grass/grain during the winter.
 During the final 60-90 days they are given additional feed/grain.
 Steers will be approximately 18 months when sold.

 I will only sale steers (for slaughter) that come from my own cows so I know how they were raised.

 I planned to sell my steers directly to a processing plant or at auction.
 However, with the recent events I've been asked if I would be willing to sell some steers to individuals.
 I thought about it and decided to partner with Simla Frozen Food Locker in Simla, Colorado.
 They have processed livestock for many years, I have heard great things about them, and it is only an hour drive from Monument.

-If you have more questions or you're interested in buying a Colorado black or red angus steer this summer click here for more information.
+If you have more questions or you're interested in buying a Colorado black or red angus steer you will need to contact me at (719) 660-2398.